 When Acorns first launched, you connected a bank account and your credit cards to your Acorns account.
 When you made a charge for $7.50, and 50 cents was held to be moved into your Acorns account.
 This process is referred to as Round-Ups.
 When you connect your mobile phone to your bank account and credit cards, the app automatically invests the change from your purchases.
 You can set roundups based on the next dollar, or the next $10.
 Once the total of your roundups reaches $5, it will be transferred to your Acorns account.

 They’ve also introduced Acorns Later, their name for a retirement account where they recommend the IRA that’s right for your needs.
 Acorns determines your investment profile based on a questionnaire.
 They then recommend up to five different portfolios, each comprised of a mix of six low-cost ETF’s.
 Portfolios range from conservative to aggressive.
 Your account is fully managed by Acorns.

-Acorns Fees: Matching Stash, you pay $1 per month for account balances less than $5,000, and 0.25% per year once your account reaches this threshold.
+Acorns Fees: You pay $1 per month for account balances less than $5,000, and 0.25% per year once your account reaches this threshold.

 - This is the perfect app for a person who has been unable to save and invest money in the past.
 The savings method is completely passive – you do what you always do, spend money, and the spare change ends up in your investment account.
 You also sometimes get bonus cash back from some retailers.